seb-ma/MMM-NotifCustomActions/README.md

 It reacts on module notifications.

-For exemple, it can send a specific notification to a module or execute a shell command when another module broadcast a notification.
+For example, it can send a specific notification to a module or execute a shell command when another module broadcast a notification.

 ## Using the module